 Based on the official Star Trek Chronology, the series begins 10 years prior to the founding of the United Federation of Planets and 90 years after the events of Star Trek: First Contact (1996).
 Episode one takes place approximately 115 years prior to the start of Star Trek (1966) and 213 years before Star Trek: The Next Generation (1987).

-It was later revealed that if the series had returned for another season that one of the major story lines would have been the beginning of the war with the Romulan empire as originally explained in Star Trek: Balance of Terror (1966).
+It was later revealed that if the series had returned for another season, one of the major story lines would have been the beginning of the war with the Romulan empire as originally mentioned in Star Trek: Balance of Terror (1966).
+Another idea that never got to fruition was to explore the backstory of the Borg Queen (first featured in Star Trek: First Contact (1996)).
+She was originally a Starfleet medical technician who got assimilated and abducted by a Borg drone from Star Trek: Enterprise: Regeneration (2003), and there were serious plans to bring back Alice Krige for the part.

 The episodes Star Trek: Enterprise: Home (2004) and Star Trek: Enterprise: Daedalus (2005) both reveal that Earth and Vulcan are 16 light-years distant from each other.
 According to Gene Roddenberry, James Blish (who wrote short-story adaptations of episodes from the original Star Trek (1966) series, plus one original novel, "Spock Must Die!"), and multiple background sources (including endorsements from various scientists from the Harvard - Smithsonian Center for Astrophysics), planet Vulcan would likely be in orbit around the trinary star system 40 Eridani, a real-life trinary star system located 16.45 light years from Earth.